Nu3ni0S/Nu3ni0S.github.io/_pages/about.md

 ### Sports and Expedition

 Beyond the screen, I am an avid explorer and sports enthusiast.
-I love chasing the wind on bike rides, conquering trails on treks, and immersing myself in the camaraderie of football, badminton, and swimming.
+I love chasing the wind on bike rides, conquering peaks on treks, and immersing myself in the camaraderie of football, badminton, and swimming.
 I also love going on trails and jogs which is not just a fitness routine; it's a journey to discover new paths and perspectives.

 <img src="https://maxlr8.github.io/assets/images/wall/scuba.jpg">{: .align-center}
 *Exploring the underwater realm, one dive at a time*